 More Info

-AI apps are now part of District 14’s mandated literacy curriculum, which means teachers and students are required to use them.
-But we don’t have a complete picture of AI’s role in our schools, because the NYC Department of Education currently provides no central guidance on digital technology for teachers, students, or families.
-Instead, here are some other resources you might find useful.
+AI apps are part of District 14’s mandated math and literacy curricula, which means teachers and students are required to use them.
+But we don’t have a complete picture of AI’s role in our schools, because the NYC Department of Education can’t provide teachers, students, or families with a list of digital platforms and apps used in a specific school.
+So here are some other resources you might find useful.
 We’ll keep expanding this list as new information comes to light.

 DISTRICT 14’s ED-TECH VENDORS AND A.I.
 PARTNERS

-+ HMH (an AI ed-tech company that supplies D14’s mandated literacy curriculum, including Amira)
++ HMH (an ed-tech company that supplies D14’s mandated literacy curriculum, including Amira)

 + aiEDU (an industry group that helps place AI ed tech in K-12 schools)